sylphenix/sff/README.md

 file manager inspired by nnn and guided by the suckless philosophy.
-It aims to provide a reliable, efficient, and user-friendly file management experience with high extensibility. sff is fully compatible with POSIX-compliant systems.
+It aims to provide a reliable, efficient, and user-friendly file management experience with high extensibility.
-It has been extensively tested on GNU/Linux and FreeBSD.

 ## Screenshots